Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:** I will place you in a specific spot before your 1v1 begins.
 Do not move from this spot until you are told to begin.

-**Speaker:** We will conduct this phase in the Maximum Security Yard.
-Once complete you will go STS on the fence beside the SFL.
+**Speaker:** Once complete you will go STS on concrete part just before the grass.

 **Speaker:** Understood?
 Yes/No, [Rank].